-Jannie Lau (at right), an attorney and chair of Radnor school board’s policy committee, opens the Feb.
-10 meeting to public comment.
+Jannie Lau (right), chair of Radnor Township school board’s policy committee, listens to public comment about the district’s handling of AI-altered images of students at the committee’s Feb.
+10 meeting.
 Board member Susan Stern is to her left.
 Board member Lon Rosenblum attended virtually.

 Nearly two months after five distraught Radnor High School freshman girls told their parents that AI fakes of their sexualized images were making the rounds, authorities charged a 9th-grade boy with criminal harassment.